 A Sermon on Matthew 6:33Read more

-In our age of anxiety, does the Christian Gospel offer a distinct message?
+In this age of anxiety, does the Christian gospel offer a distinct message?
 Is the Christian life a different way of looking at the world?
-Dr. Martyn Lloyd-Jones, in his message on Matthew 6:33, argues that man’s trouble in life is due to his false view of the world.
+In this sermon on Matthew 6:33 titled “Right Priorities,” Dr. Martyn Lloyd-Jones argues that humanity’s trouble in life is due to a false view of the world.
 In this way, the Lord Jesus Christ offers Christians an entirely different way of understanding the world around them.
 The Christian does not think like the Gentiles do.
-Instead, we have different priorities.
-Our Lord teaches that, while food, drink, and clothing are essential to being humans, we do not make these things our priority in life.
-Rather than fear, worry, and anxiety about such things, the Christian life is marked by man’s relationship to God and His Kingdom.
-We seek after the Kingdom of God and His righteousness rather than material goods.
-But how do we obtain the righteousness of God?
-How do we become heirs of God’s Kingdom?
-Listen as Dr. Lloyd-Jones lifts our minds to consider the right priorities in life and how sinners can actually obtain such eternal joy.
+Instead, they have different priorities.
+The Lord teaches that while food, drink, and clothing are essential to being human, these things are not the priority in the Christian life.
+Rather than having fear, worry, and anxiety about such things, the Christian life is marked by their relationship to God and His kingdom.
+The Christian seeks after the kingdom of God and His righteousness rather than material goods.
+But how does one obtain the righteousness of God?
+How do they become heirs of God’s kingdom?
+Listen as Dr. Lloyd-Jones lifts the mind to consider the right priorities in life and how sinners can actually obtain such eternal joy.

 Additional Scripture Translations

 Matthew 6:33, New American Standard Bible (NASB)